 Escherichia coli (E. coli) bacteria normally live in the intestines of healthy people and animals.
 Most varieties of E. coli are harmless or cause relatively brief diarrhea.
 But a few particularly nasty strains, such as E. coli O157:H7, can cause severe abdominal cramps, bloody diarrhea and vomiting.

 You may be exposed to E. coli from contaminated water or food — especially raw vegetables and undercooked ground beef.
-Healthy adults usually recover from infection with E. coli O157:H7 within a week, but young children and older adults can develop a life-threatening form of kidney failure called hemolytic uremic syndrome (HUS).
+Healthy adults usually recover from infection with E. coli O157:H7 within a week, but young children and older adults have a greater risk of developing a life-threatening form of kidney failure called hemolytic uremic syndrome.

-- Escherichia coli O157:H7.
-Centers for Disease Control and Prevention. http://www.cdc.gov/nczved/divisions/dfbmd/diseases/ecoli_o157h7.
-Accessed May 19, 2011.
+- E. coli (Escherichia coli).
+Centers for Disease Control and Prevention. http://www.cdc.gov/ecoli/general/index.html.
+Accessed June 10, 2014.

 - Calderwood SB.
-Microbiology, pathogenesis, epidemiology and prevention of enterohemorrhagic Escherichia coli (EHEC). http://www.uptodate.com/home/index.html.
-Accessed May 19, 2011.
+Microbiology, pathogenesis, epidemiology and prevention of enterohemorrhagic Escherichia coli (EHEC). http://www.uptodate.com/home/.
+Accessed June 10, 2014.